TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Index.rst

          .. container:: card-body

             Learn about the concept of extensions
-            in TYPO3, the difference between system extension and local extensions.
+            in TYPO3, the difference between system extensions and local extensions.
 Learn about Extbase as an MVC basis for extension development.